-In Chinese Medicine every season is related to an element and an organ system.
-The season of summer is related to the fire element and the heart and small intestine systems.
+The season of summer is related to the fire element, the Heart, Small Intestine, Pericardium, and the San Jiao.
 The energy of the fire element is represented through the symbols of the glowing sun and the open flower.
 This season and element is related to growth, full expansion, and creativity.

-In Chinese Medicine the main function of the heart and the fire element is to pump blood throughout the body and is related to mental activity, emotional well-being, and consciousness.
-If the fire element is out of balance we may have a scattered mind, depression, anxiety, insomnia, poor circulation, excess or no laughter, sweating issues, speech problems, palpitations or heartburn.
+In Chinese Medicine, the main function of the heart is to pump blood throughout the body and is related to mental activity, emotional well-being, and consciousness.
+If the fire element is out of balance there may be a scattered mind, depression, anxiety, insomnia, poor circulation, excess or no laughter, sweating issues, speech problems, palpitations or heartburn.

-The fire element inspires us to...
+The fire element inspires us to:

-The fire element and its related organ systems are related to awareness, inspiration, insight and relationship issues.
+The fire element and its related organ systems are related to awareness, inspiration, insight, and relationship issues.
 Use this time of year as an opportunity to connect with others while maintaining healthy boundaries in relationship.

-Eating lighter foods and adding more water is appropriate as well.
-Over-eating can lead to an especially congested system in the summer months so limit heavy or salty foods such as meats, eggs, excess nuts, seeds, and too many grains.
+Eating lighter foods and adding more water is appropriate during the summer.
+Over-eating can lead to an especially congested system in the summer months so limit heavy or salty foods like meat, eggs, excess nuts, seeds, and too many grains.